 The problem of how to place as many (hyper-)spheres as possible in a fixed (hyper-)volume is known as the sphere packing problem [14].
 This has been studied by many mathematicians in up to quite staggering dimensions (Conway and Sloane [3] give examples of dimensions up to 1048584).
-The problem of packing spheres optimally was stated in 1900 by Hilbert as his now famous Problem 18 [6].
+The problem of packing spheres optimally has been stated in 1900 by Hilbert as his now famous Problem 18 [6].
 It is still not solved completely.
 However, several regular grid structures are known which are optimal.
 Among these is the body-centered cubic (bcc) grid, which turns out to be particularly easy to use.

 In the image processing community it is well known that sampling an image on a Cartesian grid is not optimal.
-By using a hexagonal sampling scheme one can save 13.4% of the samples [12].
+By using a hexagonal sampling scheme one can save 13.4% samples [12].
 Research has been directed to adapt algorithms like straight line generation [9], distance transformations [2], or oversampling [8] to hexagonal grids.
-However, the Cartesian structure of display devices limits the use of hexagonal grids for image processing so that 2D hexagonal grids are rarely used.
+However, the inherent Cartesian structure of display devices limits the use of hexagonal grids for image processing so that 2D hexagonal grids are rarely used.

-In volume visualization, or generally when dealing with 3D

-^{ {}theussl,meister}@cg.tuwien.ac.at, http://www.cg.tuwien.ac.at/home/ †torsten@cs.sfu.ca, http://www.cs.sfu.ca/~graphics/ functions we are not bound to Cartesian grids.
-The representation of the function we want to visualize can be chosen arbitrarily since typically only two-dimensional projections of the data set are examined.
-Since a bcc grid can represent isotropic, band-limited data as accurately as Cartesian grids using 29.3% fewer samples [4]2, the advantages of using a bcc grid are significant.
+In volume visualization, or generally when dealing with 3D functions we are not bound to Cartesian grids.
+The representation of the function we want to visualize can be arbitrarily chosen since typically only two-dimensional projections of the data set are examined.
+Since it has been shown that a bcc grid can represent isotropic, band-limited data as accurately as Cartesian grids using 29.3% less samples [4], the advantages of using a bcc grid are significant.